alanxptm/alanxptm/README.md

   </tbody>
 </table>

 My name is Alan and I am a master's student majoring in *Applied Computing*.
 I have an interest in back-end development and I enjoy learning and sharing my knowledge.
-My academic experience has been mostly in *Java* and some *Python*, but I want to focus my career in *C#*.
+My academic experience has been mostly in *Java* and some *Python*, but I would like to focus my career in *C#*.

 In my free time I usually enjoy dork (boardgames, books, movies, vgs) and social (I love to talk, street photography) activities.

 **Recently I've been:**
-- Learning: C#, Docker, Git
+- Learning: C#, Docker, Git, Spring
 - Working on: My master's thesis
-- Listening: <a href="https://open.spotify.com/playlist/37i9dQZF1DX6XceWZP1znY?si=4794fec7a0fe42eb">Anime Hits</a>
+- Listening: <a href="https://open.spotify.com/playlist/6NeKXYIKjDVCqfCIg9l9J8?si=e7d1f29321eb47f7">Cyberpunk: Edgerunners OST</a>
-- Watching: Stranger Things & The Sandman

 <table align="center">
   <tbody>